jogoodma/homology-explorer/docs/draft_report.md

 # Introduction

-In the field of human genetic research, model organisms play a crucial role in helping to decipher functional mechanisms, disease mechanisms, variant impact, gene therapy, and many other aspects of genes (Millburn, GH, et. al,; Bulaklak, K, et. al)
+In the field of human genetic research, model organisms play a crucial role in helping to decipher functional mechanisms, disease mechanisms, variant impact, gene therapy, and many other aspects of genes (Millburn, GH, et. al; Bulaklak, K, et. al)
 Researchers in this field of study rely on previously published data in their organism of interest and also related organisms to discover as much information as possible.
 For example, a geneticist studying the KRAS gene in humans might look for studies on related genes in mice or rats before designing experiments or looking for drug